sapienza-training-camp2020/sapienza-training-camp2020.github.io/index.md

 Instructors: Dr. Mykhaylo Andriluka, Alessandro Flaborea, Luca Franco

-Note: please ask questions about the course material using our webpage on [Piazza](https://piazza.com/google/fall2020/tcse2020) or using the mailling list.
+Note: please ask questions about the material using the course webpage on [Piazza](https://piazza.com/google/fall2020/tcse2020) or via the mailling list.

 ## Training Camp Schedule